Your experienced Specialist Orthodontist in Adelaide

 This means you won’t have to schedule time off work or school or take time out of your busy day as often.

 Rest assured that fewer in-clinic appointments do not compromise your orthodontic treatment.
-DM enables me to monitor your teeth more closely than ever before – I’m able to pick up any issues straight away, rather than just at your six-weekly appointments.
+DM enables me to monitor your teeth more closely than ever before – I’m able to pick up any issues straight away, rather than just at your regular appointments.

 What else do you need to know about your orthodontic treatment?